home-assistant/home-assistant.io/source/_integrations/dlna_dms.markdown

 ha_ssdp: true
 ---

-The `dlna_dms` integration allows you to browse and play media from a [DLNA Digital Media Server](https://www.dlna.org/).
+The DLNA Digital Media Server integration allows you to browse and play media from a [DLNA Digital Media Server](https://www.dlna.org/).
 Configured DMS devices act as a [Media Source](/integrations/media_source/) and can be browsed in the Media panel.

 {% include integrations/config_flow.md %}